MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/names-contact-information.md

 # Names and contact information

-If you’re creating a real or sample form that collects personal information, use these guidelines.
+If you're creating a real or sample form that collects personal information, use these guidelines.

 ## Names